-An ideal solution (i.e. framework / library) to the GUI problem would have the following key characteristics:
+An ideal solution (i.e. framework or library) to the GUI problem would have the following key characteristics:

-- Easy to merge with Licht C++ Architecture: A architecture-agnostic solution would most likely be best.
-If the GUI cannot merge well with the project, then the GUI is once again useless to the client.
-This is the highest priority characteristic in determining the proper GUI solution. - Relatively Quick Startup: Since a decent chunk of this project involves getting up to speed with the language and the pre-existing modules, the quicker we can develop a working prototype GUI, the better. - Extensive Framework: The number of input options will depend on what the client needs exactly from a proper GUI.
+- Easy to merge with Licht C++ Architecture: An architecture-agnostic solution would most likely be best.
+The GUI is only useful to the client if it merges well with the existing product.
+This is the highest priority characteristic in determining the proper GUI solution. - Relatively Quick Startup: Since a decent portion of this project involves getting up to speed with the language and the pre-existing modules, it would be most beneficial to develop a working prototype GUI as soon as possible. - Extensive Framework: The number of input options in the GUI will depend on what exactly the client needs to input.
 The more potential options we can present to the client, the finer tuned the GUI will be to the end user. - Open Source Licensing: When possible, we would like to work with an open source license on our GUI framework solution.
 The more freedom we have in utilizing the solution, the less time we have to worry about potential costs or roadblocks associated with licensed products.